Fourth Interdisciplinary Symposium on the Heritage of Western Greece

 Our conference takes place at the Sicily Center for International Education in Syracuse, Sicily—the cultural center of Western Greece known by Epicharmus, Empedocles, Plato, Aeschylus, Sappho, Theocritus, Archimedes, Cicero and many others.
 It includes guided tours of local archaeological and cultural sites, communal meals, and the possibility to witness live performances in the ancient Greek theater by the National Institute for Ancient Drama.
-An optional post-conference tour to important sites will be arranged.
+An optional post-conference tour to important sites is also offered.

 The official languages of the conference are English, Italian, and Greek.
 Proposals for individual paper presentations, panel discussions, and creative presentations related to any aspect of the cultural heritage of Western Greece are welcome.
-This year, we are especially interested in proposals discussing mimesis in its various forms.
+This year, we are especially interested in proposals discussing kalon in its various forms.
 Abstracts for papers should be 150-300 words in length and prepared for blind review.
 Proposals for panel discussions or creative presentations should include contact information for all participants.
 Presentation times range from 20 minutes for individual papers to 90 minutes for panel discussions.
-Abstracts received by December 15, 2016 will be considered for early acceptance.
-Final deadline for abstracts is February 15, 2107.
+Abstracts received by November 15, 2017 will be considered for early acceptance.
+Final deadline for abstracts is February 15, 2108.
 The proceedings will be published in our series, The Heritage of Western Greece.

 Please send abstracts and direct questions to Heather L. Reid at firstname.lastname@example.org